UPDATE 2019: Babetta now also got lower case letters and a bunch of new ligatures. See below!

 n uppercase display typeface that comes with some decorative typographical features.
 Alongside a set of arrows and flower icons, it also includes an alternative ›E‹, some special diacritic marks, a wavy ›S‹ and a series of ligatures.
 This typographical tool box provides a large and playful variety of options for headlines and logotypes.

 New: Babetta lower case letters!
 The design of Babetta started with a concept for uppercase-only.
 The lower case alphabet was added later.

-Babetta features 5 weights and a special ›Neon‹ version.
+Babetta features 5 weights and a special ›Neon‹ version with layer weights.

 The initial inspiration for Babetta was an illuminated vintage shop sign—that of a famous bookstore in Berlin called ›Karl-Marx-Buchhandlung‹ that dates back to the days of East Germany.
 During the course of the design process, this slightly shabby historical original was kissed by an Italian Art Deco beauty and has blossomed into a new typeface with its own special charm.
 The aim was not to preserve the original lettering, but to use it as a starting point for typographical exploration.

 For ›Neon‹ there are 3 styles with exactly the same metrics, so it is easily possible to apply different colors to the layers.

 There is a round alternative version of ›E‹, accessible by the OpenType feature Stylistic set 01.